 Or send a cheque made payable to Crisis to:

-The Crisis 50/50 Challenge, Crisis UK, 66 Commercial Street, LONDON E1 6LT
+The Crisis 50/50 challenge, Crisis UK, 66 Commercial Street, LONDON E1 6LT

 Please do not send cash through the post.

-MapMyFitness is a training app which tracks and records your distance. everydayhero has partnered with MapMyFitness which means you can link your fundraising page to MapMyFitness and your page will then be updated every time you complete an activity.
-That way your donors can see how you’re getting on.
+MapMyFitness is a training app which tracks and records your distance. everydayhero has partnered with MapMyFitness so that you can link your fundraising page to MapMyFitness, and your page will then be updated every time you complete an activity.
+Your supporters will then see how you’re progressing.
 Fundraisers who use this feature raise an average 46% more!
 You can find out how to link your MapMyFitness to you fundraising page by watching this video.

-Strava is a training app which tracks and records your distance. everydayhero has partnered with Strava, which means you can link your fundraising page to Strava and your page will then be updated every time you complete an activity.
-That way your donors can see how you’re getting on.
+Strava is a training app which tracks and records your distance. everydayhero has partnered with Strava, which means you can link your fundraising page to Strava, and your page will then be updated every time you complete an activity.
+Your fundraisers can see how you’re getting on.
 Fundraisers who use this feature raise an average 46% more!
 You can find out how to use it by watching this video.

 Fitbit is worn on the wrist and helps you to reach your health and fitness goals by tracking your activity, exercise, sleep, weight and more.

-You can find out more about tracking your 50/50 Challenge activity here.
+You can find out more about tracking your 50/50 challenge activity here.